bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 So this is his whole thing.
 Again, thanks, Craig, for coming up with this.
 This is a, I think it's an important piece of being able to communicate about what silent payments you're expecting between different wallets.
-So having an output descriptor that defines a silent payment address or a silent payment type would let you port them between different wallets much more easily so you could import it into BlueWallet or Sparrow or Bitcoin core's descriptors, et cetera.
+So having an output descriptor that defines a silent payment address or a silent payment type would let you port them between different wallets much more easily so you could import it into BlueWallet or Sparrow or Bitcoin Core's descriptors, et cetera.
 So having a common language to talk about this information is really important.
 And again, all of this is kind of based on how silent payments work, which we did not go into.
 If you're interested in more information about what exactly is in a silent payment and how the ECDH works, how they're actually using the scan key and the spend key to be able to identify outpoints from some data that's on chain.